eddienko/owl-pipeline/content/docs/pipelines/pipelines/index.md

 toc: true
 ---

 Owl pipelines are pip installable Python packages.
+In order to submit a pipeline to the system, the admin must have activated it and you need a **pipeline definition file (PDeF)**.
+This is a YAML file that contains the name of the pipeline, its arguments and requested resources.

 Currently there are three general purpose pipelines available.

 ## Example Pipeline

-This
+This is just a pipeline that uses Dask to run some dummy computations and can be used for general testing and as a template for writing more complicated pipelines.

 ```yaml
 version: 1